-Т Students are given information on financial support (including Increase in applications for DSA and DSA) available and how to access it.
-Early disclosure is engagement with the disability encouraged and supported to inform disability / learning plans support service Students' confidence, and sense of Target students will be given the opportunity pre-arrival to belonging and mattering are at engage with a summer school programme before the arrive positive levels by the time they In-year transition activities are embedded to support transition complete the Transition and Induction to each semester with additional mentor support for target Evaluation Survey. students.
-Lower retrieval rates measured by end of semester summative Returning students are included in the RU Ready programme assessments including mentoring programme Increase in on course attainment Increase in continuation and completion rates Students have increased level of Increased and academic skills knowledge and academic skills measured through Transition and Induction Evaluation survey and pre- post formative assessments using Canvas to deliver asynchronous transition programme.
-Staff have a better understanding of each cohort and the barriers different groups face in learning and engagement, prior to the start of the academic year.
-Staff understanding of the needs of their different groups of students allows them to put measures in place to better support students.
-Mentoring and Provide a mentoring programme with the employment of Staffing for project For target students: IS2 Student Diversity student mentors trained and supervised to provide management, delivery Students report an increased sense of IS4 Forum mentoring support to target groups of students identified as belonging. most 'at-risk' Students report an improvement in Professional perception and experiences of being Provide one-to-one academic and socio-academic support for development supported. individual targeted students programme Students report an improvement in p.
-29.5 feeling safe to voice concerns and Support and encourage students to engage with the Student Workshop materials needs through the Student Diversity Diversity Forum to facilitate sense of belonging by providing a Transfiop materials Forum safe forum to share experiences and voice concerns and needs to address barriers to engagement and success.
-Increase in on course attainment to addices painers to engagement and success.
-Increase in continuation and completion rates Total cost for deliver ing this intervention strategy £223,000 over 4 years of the plan
+Students are given information on financial support (including • Increase in applications for DSA and DSA) available and how to access it.
+Early disclosure is encouraged and supported to inform disability / learning plans engagement with the disability Target students will be given the opportunity pre-arrival to engage with a summer school programme before the arrive • 3 k Students' confidence, and sense of belonging and mattering are at positive levels by the time they In-year transition activities are embedded to support transition to each semester with additional mentor support for target E complete the Transition and Induction Evaluation Survey. • L Lower retrieval rates measured by end of semester summative Returning students are included in the RU Ready programme including mentoring programme ة ا • assessments Increase in on course attainment • Increase in continuation and • 3 Students have increased level of knowledge and academic skills Induction Evaluation survey and pre- Canvas to deliver asynchronous • ; Staff have a better understanding of each cohort and the barriers different groups face in learning and e engagement, prior to the start of the academic year. • Staff understanding of the needs of their different groups of students allows them to put measures in place Mentoring and Provide a mentoring programme with the employment of Staffing for project For ta inget students: Student Diversity student mentors trained and supervised to provide management, delivery • Students report an increased sense of IS4 Forum mentoring support to target groups of students identified as most 'at-risk' & evaluation • 5 belonging.
+Students report an improvement in Professional - R perception and experiences of being Provide one-to-one academic and socio-academic support for development supported.
+Individual targeted students programme • 5 Students report an improvement in Support and encourage students to engage with the Student Diversity Forum to facilitate sense of belonging by providing a Workshop materials r I needs through the Student Diversity safe forum to share experiences and voice concerns and needs • Increase in on course attainment to address barriers to engagement and success. • I Increase in continuation and completion rates Total cost for deliver ing this intervention strategy £223,000 over 4 years of the plan • • · · ·